-This same lack of monolithic uniformity can be seen across the philanthropic sector—in everything from the 1,400 independent local chapters of Habitat for Humanity, to the very different regional branches of the Appalachian Mountain Club that maintain thousands of mile of hiking trails in their own distinctive ways.
+This same lack of monolithic uniformity can be seen across the philanthropic sector—in everything from the 1,400 independent local chapters of Habitat for Humanity, to the very different regional branches of the Appalachian Mountain Club that maintain thousands of miles of hiking trails in their own distinctive ways.
 This locally varying “nicheification” of service provision is also a strong trend in private business today.
 The Netflix company actually has a catchphrase for the way it puts this principle to work inside the firm.
 It wants its various corporate teams to be “highly aligned, yet loosely coupled.”
 The vision, in other words, needs to be shared, but the execution should be decentralized.

 This is the direction in which American businesses are racing at high speed.
 The charitable world has operated that way for generations.

 Some donors aren’t nice!